Amarok00/my_homework_python/README.md

 * The seventh program was published on 07/19/2023
 The seventh program is installing the Django project , configuring it , creating an application , and working with Django ORM

+* The eighth program was published on 07/29/2023
+The eighth program is working with Django projects working with Django Forms CBV and generics and working with celery and rabbitmq